I need a cookie. You?

 - 1 cup shredded unsweetened coconut

-- 12-oz chocolate chips (I used Sharffen Berger semi-sweet bars, which I rough chopped.)
+- 12-oz chocolate chips (I like Sharffen Berger semi-sweet bars, which I coarsely chop)

 - 1 cup chopped walnuts or pecans